asoderlund/NEO-Analysis/README.md

 This is a simple exploration, analysis, and model building project I created in Python 3.

-See a project I created in R here: ([Wine Analysis Project](https://asoderlund.github.io/WineAnalysis/)).
+See a project I created in R here: [Wine Analysis Project](https://asoderlund.github.io/WineAnalysis/).

 ## The Dataset
 The dataset comes from the NASA Open API and NEO Earth Close Approaches.
-It can be found on Kaggle here: ([Data](https://www.kaggle.com/datasets/sameepvani/nasa-nearest-earth-objects)).
+It can be found on Kaggle here: [Data](https://www.kaggle.com/datasets/sameepvani/nasa-nearest-earth-objects).
 I am using version 2 of this dataset.

 This dataset contains information about asteroids orbiting earth.
 It is important to understand objects close to earth, as they can impact the earth in many ways and distrupt the earths natural phenomena.
 Information about the size, velocity, distance from earths orbit, and the magnitude of the luminosity of the asteroid can help experts identify whether an asteroid poses a threat or not.
 This project will analyze information about these asteroids, and attempt to create a model to predict whether or not an asteroid is potentially hazardous.